SNDK Stock Alert: SanDisk Falls Amid Broader Chip Pullback

 Long-term investors should consider buying the dip in SanDisk shares as the Nasdaq-listed firm’s fundamental backdrop remains exceptionally strong.

-On the bottom line, SNDK’s earnings per share (EPS) came in at $23.41, up nearly $9 versus consensus estimates, as adjusted gross margins expanded to 78.4% and free cash flow approached $3 billion.
+On the bottom line, SNDK’s per-share earnings came in at $23.41, up nearly $9 versus consensus estimates, as adjusted gross margins expanded to 78.4% and free cash flow approached $3 billion.

 More importantly, management sees continued upside ahead, guiding for at least $7.75 billion Q4 revenue on $31.5 per share of earnings.